-Activate output port - the output port controls external equipment connected to the I/O port on the AXIS 207/207W, e.g. an alarm bell or light.
+Activate output port - The output port controls external equipment connected to the I/O port on the AXIS 207MW, e.g. an alarm bell or light.

-Send HTTP notification to - This method sends notification messages to an HTTP notification server that listens for these.
-The destination server must first be configured from HTTP server settings...
+Send HTTP notification - This method sends notification messages to an HTTP notification server that listens for these.
+Click the HTTP server settings... button to set up the destination server.